aWildOtto/pup-pals/README.md

 cd chat-client
 npm run webpack2
 ```
-To compile the style sheets, run the following commands, then open main.scss in your code editor, perform a save.
+To compile the style sheets, run the following commands, open main.scss in your code editor, and perform a save.
 ```
 cd styles
 npm run sass:dev